awakenine/mod_auth_mellon/README.md

 *As of Monday 30 September 2019, this project is no longer maintained by Uninett.
 This fork contains fixes for security vulnerabilities.
-Please let me know if you discovered new vulnerability.
-Mail: leikindv@gmail.com*
+For reporting security vulnerabilities in mod_auth_mellon, please contact me directly at the following email address: leikindv@gmail.com*

 # mod_auth_mellon